 One half of a United Launch Alliance Atlas V payload fairing is positioned for installation around the Solar Orbiter spacecraft inside the Astrotech Space Operations facility in Titusville, Florida, on Jan.
 20, 2020.
 The fairing provides a protective, aerodynamic covering to the payload inside during the early minutes of ascent.
 Solar Orbiter is an international cooperative mission between ESA (European Space Agency) and NASA.
 The mission aims to study the Sun, its outer atmosphere and solar wind.
 The spacecraft will provide the first images of the Sun’s poles.
 NASA’s Launch Services Program based at Kennedy Space Center in Florida is managing the launch.
 The spacecraft has been developed by Airbus Defence and Space.
 Solar Orbiter will launch aboard an Atlas V rocket from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
 Liftoff is scheduled for Feb.
 5, 2020.

-Team members monitor progress as the GOES-R spacecraft is lifted from horizontal to vertical inside the Astrotech payload processing facility in Titusville, Florida near NASA’s Kennedy Space Center.
+Team members monitor progress as the GOES-R spacecraft is raised to vertical inside the Astrotech payload processing facility in Titusville, Florida near NASA’s Kennedy Space Center.
 GOES-R will be the first satellite in a series of next-generation NOAA Geostationary Operational Environmental Satellites.
 The spacecraft is to launch aboard a United Launch Alliance Atlas V rocket in November.

-Solar arrays for the agency’s Psyche spacecraft is attached to a stand inside the Astrotech Space Operations Facility near the agency’s Kennedy Space Center in Florida on July 18, 2023.
-The solar arrays were shipped from Maxar Technologies, in San, Jose, California.
+NASA team members prepare the twin solar arrays for integration with the agency’s Psyche spacecraft inside the Astrotech Space Operations Facility near the agency’s Kennedy Space Center in Florida on July 20, 2023.
+The solar arrays were shipped from Maxar Technologies, in San Jose, California.
 They are part of the solar electric propulsion system, provided by Maxar, that will power the spacecraft on its journey to explore a metal-rich asteroid.
 Psyche will launch atop a SpaceX Falcon Heavy rocket from Launch Complex 39A at Kennedy.
 Launch is targeted for Oct.
 5, 2023.
 Riding with Psyche is a pioneering technology demonstration, NASA’s Deep Space Optical Communications (DSOC) experiment.

 GRAIL Solar Array Test